hypermine-bc/labs/content/posts/intro-to-biometric.md

 - Signature
 - Voice

-Researchers claims the shape of an ear, the way someone sits and walks, unique body odors, the veins in one’s hands, and even facial contortions are other unique identifiers.
-In this blog we will only focus on _Fingerprint_.
+Researchers claim the shape of an ear, the way someone sits and walks, unique body odours, the veins in one’s hands, and even facial contortions are other unique identifiers.
+In this blog, we will only focus on _Fingerprint_.

 ## Fingerprint

-Human fingertips are fully formed at about seven months of fetus developement and ridge configurations which form distinctive patterns.
-Good thing about these patterns are, when fully developed, they do not change throughtout the life of an individual.
+Human fingertips are fully formed at about seven months of fetus development and ridge configurations which form distinctive patterns.
+The good thing about these patterns is when fully developed, they do not change throughout the life of an individual.
 Print of  these patterns  is known as fingerprints.

 A bit of history here:

 - Fingerprinting first created by a  British surgeon called, [Dr. Henry Faulds](https://en.wikipedia.org/wiki/Henry_Faulds).
-- In late nineteenth century Sir Francis Galton discovered some of the points or characteristics from which fingerprints can be identified.
+- In late nineteenth century, Sir Francis Galton discovered some of the points or characteristics from which fingerprints can be identified.
 Hence the term “Fingerprint identification” is founded by the Galton points for the science technology.
-- Fingerprint identification began its transition to automation in the late 1960.
+- Fingerprint identification began its transition to automation in late 1960.
 - In 1969, the Federal Bureau of  Investigation  (FBI) developed a  system to automate fingerprint identification.
 - This is first used for manual process and then it is connected  to National Bureau  of Standards  (NBS) known as  National Institute  of Standards  and Technology  (NIST) - an  organization  to  study  the  process  of  automating fingerprint  classification,  feature  extraction  and  matching.
 - In  the  early  1990's,  NIST  began  developing  a  system  to  enable  the  electronic exchange  of  fingerprint  records and  images  by law  enforcement  agencies.

 ## How does fingerprint works?

 In general there are two stages: **enrollment** and **verification** and/or identification.
 The enrollment phase creates an association between the user and the user’s biometric characteristics.
-In this phase the user's biometric is captures using fingerprint scanner in the form of an image.
+In this phase, the user's biometric is captures using fingerprint scanner in the form of an image.
 The  capture device  returns an  image, usually  with 256 grey-levels, which  consists  of  dark  (ridges)  and  bright  (valleys)  lines.
 Then certain unique and identifying features extracted from a user’s fingerprint are stored at the biometric database.
 Verification involves validating if a claimed user is the actual user.
 Identification is matching an unknown user from a list of potential candidates

-There are two key challanges to address here:
+There are two key challenges to address here:
 - Scanning fingerprint cards and extracting minutiae (minutiae refers to specific plot points on a fingerprint) from each fingerprint.
 - Feature extraction, comparing and  matching list of minutiae against  list of  large repositories of fingerprints.

 ## Minutiae